-Some girls do not have access to hygienic pads or tampons and may use material such as toilet paper or even socks to absorb the blood.
+Pads and tampons can cost a lot of money; this page suggests how you might be able to spend less.
+Some girls don’t have access to hygienic pads or tampons and may use material such as toilet paper or even socks to absorb the blood.
 Some also stay at home, missing school, while they’re having their period.
-If you cannot afford to buy sanitary wear, your local food bank should be able to help.
+If you can’t afford to buy sanitary wear, your local food bank should be able to help.
 The Trussell Trust website will show you where your nearest bank is.
 If you or your family can afford it, please consider donating sanitary wear to your local food bank.
 You could be helping a teenage girl just like you.
 Thank you.

 Which type and how often?

 Pads and tampons come in various sizes and levels of absorbancy, depending on how ‘heavy’ a period is.
 This means how much blood you usually lose during your period.
 A ‘light’ period means not very much blood; a ‘heavy’ period means more.
 There are special, slender tampons designed for girls.
 You usually change your pad or tampon every few hours (but you don’t need to change it overnight).
 Public toilets should have special bins for disposing used pads and tampons but wrap them and put them in the bin at home (do not flush them down the toilet).

 Always follow these hygiene rules when wearing a tampon: